 Parasites: An infection caused by a parasitic worm, called schistosomiasis, is a risk factor.
 However, this occurs very rarely in the United States.

-Ethnicity: Caucasians get bladder cancer at higher rates than African-Americans, Hispanics, and Asians.
+Ethnicity: White people get bladder cancer at higher rates than Black people, Hispanics, and Asians.

 Gender: Men are three to four times more likely to get bladder cancer than women, although women who smoke may be at greater risk than men who don’t.